oc-hacker/Peer-Genius/README.md

 If you see a blank page in the localhost website, follow this direction:
 Locate Peer-Genius/client/react/guru/index.js and hit Ctrl+S (save).

-### Help? (do not follow this guide yet)
+### Help? (be cautious when following this guide)

 Here is a detailed instructions guide on how to set up stuff like mysql functionally.
+[Click this](https://github.com/oc-hacker/Peer-Genius/blob/develop/Instructions.md)

 ### Argon 2 / Node.js